DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 Final Thoughts

-If you value ownership of your workflow and detailed control over your images, a DSLR setup may be the right fit.
-If convenience is your top priority, lab scanning remains a reliable option.
+If you value ownership of your workflow and complete control over your scans, a DSLR setup may be the better fit.
+If convenience is your priority, professional lab scanning remains a strong option.

-The best choice ultimately depends on how involved you want to be in the digitizing process.
+Ultimately, the best workflow depends on how involved you want to be in the digitizing process.